Smart phone users please wait about a 1 minute for website to load 28 pages. The menu will be on the right side of your screen. Thank you

 There are literally hundreds of Self-Appointed Armchair Water Dragon – Axolotl Experts out there on the Internet.
 Some these guys even have impressive sounding names like PH.D.
 If you put 100 of these so-called Axolotl experts in one room you would have 100 different opinions.
 A vast majority of these internet posting are only from book knowledge or from very limited personal experience breeding axolotls.
 So a good question to ask these so-called Axolotl experts: Are you currently breeding Axolotls?
 If so, how long?

 More importantly, you need to understand what is motivating the writer to make these postings.
 Are these postings emotional?
 Or are they trying to scare you?
 Or do they try to make you think that you need a PH.D. to raise an Axolotl?
 Could the real purpose be that they want you to join a Forum or send a donation?
 If so, the information they are posting is probably questionable at best.

 Since 2002 we at Buy-Axolotls.com we have continuous practical experience in care and feeding of Water Dragon – Axolotl.
 The information we provide on our website is time-tested, hands-on practical experience from working with our Water Dragons.
 We continue to take a practical common sense approach in the care and feeding of our Water Dragons and hope that you will too.

 Water Dragons – Axolotls are unique and easy to keep.
 They can live for up to 15 years and make an excellent pets and companions.
-Water Dragons (Axolotls) do not bite and have no claws.
+Water Dragons (Axolotls) do not bite, do not have claws, not poisonous and are very child friendly.
 If you have any questions please email us at Sales@Buy-Axolotls.com or call Philip Vena at 1-630-390-7070